Gigentic/gigentic-frontend/README.md

 8. **Deploy Service Registry**

-   Create New Keypairs for Service Registry and Service Deployer:
+   Create New Keypairs for Service Registry, Service Registry Deployer, and a freelancer (Service Deployer) account to populate the initially empty Service Registry:

    ```bash
    node utils/keygen.js